Sleepy-Panda/FeeshNotifier/docs/CT3-beta migration TODOs.md

 - Sacks profits not tracked
 - Profit tracker for Enchanted Books and Exp Boosts
 - Peak FPS and TPS in hub :( when enabling Hypixel Hook timer
-- Clickable overlay buttons  - not detecting if in chat / inventory
+- Clickable overlay buttons  - smaller scale renders wrongle, disabled for now
-- No music played (MC sounds)
+- Nothing is clickable
 - All func_ and field_ to be replaced
 - RESET in the end of trigger messages is not applied sometimes in 1.21
 - Total profit 0